TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 1/1 Kings 1.36.md

 ---

-And Benaiah the son of Jehoiada answered the king, and said, Amen: Jehovah, the God of my lord the king, say so [too] .
+Benaiah the son of Jehoiada answered the king, and said, "Amen.
+May Yahweh, the God of my lord the king, say so.